Brother of Parkland shooter accuses county of 'torture,' files lawsuit

 Fort Lauderdale, Florida (CNN)The brother of the Parkland, Florida, school shooter is suing several Broward County officials, saying they violated his Eighth Amendment rights and tortured him during a recent stay in jail.

 The lawsuit was announced about two hours before Zachary Cruz was slated to appear in court Thursday afternoon on an alleged probation violation.

-The suit targets a Broward County judge, the county sheriff and prosecutors.
+The suit targets Judge Kim Theresa Mollica, State Attorney Michael Satz and Assistant State Attorney Sarahnell Murphy and Broward County Sheriff's Capt.
+Sherea Green, a member of the jail's executive staff.
+CNN has reached out to the defendants for comment.

+Cruz requests a jury trial and seeks punitive damages and expenses, the lawsuit said.

-The suit alleges that the judge issued an exorbitant $500,000 bail for Cruz based on his older brother's crimes, while jail officials intimidated and harassed Cruz, deprived him of sleep and forced him to wear a restraint vest around the clock.
+The suit alleges Mollica issued an exorbitant $500,000 bail for Cruz based on his older brother's crimes, while jail officials intimidated and harassed Cruz, deprived him of sleep and forced him to wear a restraint vest around the clock.

-"After he posted his $25 bail, authorities conspired to hold him in custody, reset his bond to an excessive $500,000, and then engaged in a campaign of intimidation and torture once he was in the Broward main jail facility," said a statement from the legal rights group, Nexus Derechos Humanos.
+"After he posted his $25 bail, authorities conspired to hold him in custody, reset his bond to an excessive $500,000, and then engaged in a campaign of intimidation and torture once he was in the Broward main jail facility," said a statement from legal rights group Nexus Derechos Humanos.

+In a news conference Thursday, Mike Donovan, the group's president and CEO, said Cruz was subjected to "horrific constitutional abuses."

+Once he was returned to jail, Cruz was placed on 24-hour suicide watch, and Green "assigned a 'one-on-one' deputy to intimidate Cruz," the lawsuit alleges.
+He was forced to wear a heavy suicide jacket and endure 24-hour "bright lights," the lawsuit said.

-The statement also said, "The sleep deprivation tactics, including the use of intimidating and harassing behavior by guards, the use of a restraint vest 24 hours per day, and the use of 24-hour intense lighting, are procedures that amount to torture under the Geneva Convention, and are behaviors we do not permit soldiers to use in the battlefield."
+"The sleep deprivation tactics, including the use of intimidating and harassing behavior by guards, the use of a restraint vest 24 hours per day, and the use of 24-hour intense lighting, are procedures that amount to torture under the Geneva Convention, and are behaviors we do not permit soldiers to use in the battlefield," the Nexus Derechos Humanos statement said.

-CNN has reached out to the judge, prosecutors and sheriff for comment.
+Because of these conditions -- which also included daily visits to a nurse who repeatedly told him, "You're not OK" -- Cruz accepted a plea deal "only to escape this treatment," the lawsuit said.

 Cruz was arrested March 19 on a misdemeanor trespassing charge for skateboarding on the campus of Marjory Stoneman Douglas High School in Parkland, where his brother fatally shot 17 people on February 14.

 At a March 29 court hearing, the younger Cruz was sentenced to six months' probation.
-He was also ordered to wear a GPS monitor, to stay away from the campus and to have no contact with any of the Parkland victims or their family members.
+He was also ordered to wear a GPS monitor, to stay a mile away from the campus and to have no contact with any of the Parkland victims, their family members or his brother.

+According to the lawsuit, these conditions are too burdensome for Cruz.
+Denying him interaction with his friends at the high school "removes a major source of social support," and cutting him off from his brother "deprives Cruz of his ability to seek understanding and solace from his family during a difficult time," it said.

 Cruz was arrested again Tuesday night and booked into Palm Beach County Jail, the jail website said.

-According to an arrest warrant, the 18-year-old violated his probation Saturday by operating an SUV without a driver's license and by being close to a school where he was not enrolled.
+According to an arrest warrant, Cruz violated his probation Saturday by operating an SUV without a driver's license and by being close to a school where he was not enrolled.

 Cruz was spotted early Saturday afternoon about 25 feet from a parking lot for Park Vista Community High School in Lake Worth, Florida, according to law enforcement documents.
 The warrant cites two possible probation violations: One demanding he refrain from breaking any laws and another mandating Cruz must avoid school campuses.